erickbytes/divbull/divbull.com/content/blog/Earnings-Report-Catalysts.md

 # Partnerships

 Disney recently announced an unexpected partnership with Epic Games.
 They are investing $1.5 billion for a stake in Epic.
 It could be a source of growth down the road that is not yet baked into the stock price.
 Epic has Fortnite, the most popular video game in recent years and a strong community behind it that could spur growth for Disney.
 Likewise, Microsoft gained extra wind in its sails due to its partnership investing $10 billion in OpenAI.
-On top of the that, they can integrate OpenAI's ChatGPT into their product suite and Bing search engine.
+On top of that, they can integrate OpenAI's ChatGPT into their product suite and Bing search engine.
 This shows how strategic partnerships can give a company a shot in the arm.

 # Forward Guidance Raised for Key Metrics

 Guidance can sway the sentiment of investors.
 Beating the guidance for earnings per share and revenue is generally seen as positive.
 The context of the guidance from the company management is important.
 Did they give soft guidance becuase of unseen supply chain issues or macroeconomic conditions?
 If so, beating the guidance means less.
 When the guidance is strong and the company "beats and raises" guidance, it's bullish for a stock.
+Giving soft guidance in order to smash future reports is also known as "sandbagging".
+You need to be vigilant to make sure the company you own is not sandbagging its guidance.

 # Industry Key Performance Indicator